mongodb/atlas-osb/.github/HOWTO.md

 - cleanup-cf - clean CF from the previous deployment
 - e2e-cf - deploy atlas broker with provided templates
 - reaper - delete clusters/project from Atlas
-!NOTE!
-Only Dynamic Plans are currently supported (right?)

-"e2e-cf" action have commented parts in case we need spring-music as a test application
+"e2e-cf" action have commented parts in case spring-music are more preferiable as a test application

 ## base-dockerfile
 The Dockerfile included here is used for actions and also contains helper functions for actions